MatthewKatzen/Thesis/README.md

 DO NOT RUN CODE IF YOU DO NOT HAVE EXTERNAL HARDRRIVE SET UP TO STORE LARGE DATASETS (1+ GB each)

 Current files in use:
-1. Functions.R
+1. Functions - USED.R
-    * Sets external memory location
-    * Functions for retrieving data from NEMWEB
+    * Functions for retrieving RRP and generator DISPATCH information from NEMWEB
+2. MPAClean.R
-    * Functions for cleaning data
+    * Create and clean dataset needed for analysis
-2. GetData.R
-    * Examples of how to retrieve data using functions defined in `Functions.R`
+    * Final dataset is titled `mpa_final.csv`
-3. Explore.R - incomplete
+3. Magnitude.R
-    * General exploration of data to give overview of market constraints
+    * Percentage of time each state is congested etc
-4. FindingConstraints.R
+4. Distributional.R
-    * Using various criteria we search for constraints of interest
+    * 2018 Overcompensation by fuel type
-5. Tests.R - incomplete
+5. Trends.R
-    * Tests for whether disorderly bidding has occurred
+    * Ave/Total Adj/Unadjusted Overcompensation over time